Natural number: Peano axioms

 These are not the original axioms published by Peano, but are named in his honor.
 Some forms of the Peano axioms have 1 in place of 0.
-In ordinary arithmetic, the successor of $x$ is $x + 1$.
+In ordinary arithmetic, the successor of x is x + 1.

 Set-theoretic definition

-In set theory each natural number n is defined as an explicitly defined set, whose elements allow counting the elements of other sets.
-A variety of different constructions have been proposed, however the standard solution (due to John von Neumann) is to define each natural number n as a set containing n elements in the following way:
+In set theory each natural number n is defined as a specific set.
+A variety of constructions have been proposed, however the standard solution (due to John von Neumann) is: